paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Details of

-Before exploring in detail how the method treats the time evolution of states, we will demonstrate under which conditions the vector-based state representation that the method uses may or may not be advantageous.
-Note also that there is a memory cost associated with storing information on the basis states themselves: The procedure that \mname{} uses for this is explained in App.~\ref{app:compression}.
+Before exploring in detail how the method treats the time evolution of states, we will demonstrate under which conditions the vector-based state representation underpinning \mname{} or may not be advantageous.
+Beyond the cost of storing the expansion coefficients themselves, there is also a memory cost associated with storing information on the basis states themselves, explained in detail in App.~\ref{app:compression}.
 The following discussion will focus on the expansion coefficients first and then factor in this additional cost afterwards.

 As MPS methods are some of the most widespread numerically exact techniques in condensed-matter physics, in part because of their often highly memory-efficient representation of states, we will compare the memory required to store four example states exactly using either \mname{} or a standard MPS approach.
 Given that we refer to them frequently in the following, a basic overview of MPS with a particular focus on their relevance to the presence is presented in App.~\ref{app:mps}--- we also point out that the multilayer variant of MCTDH, i.e., ML-MCTDH~\cite{Wang2003JCP,Wang2009Wiley,Wang2015}, has recently begun to be understood as a tree-tensor-network~\cite{Larsson2024MolPhys,Dorfner2024JCTC}, of which matrix product states are a particular one-dimensional variant, meaning that some of the comparisons made here also carry over to ML-MCTDH.